Gonadotropic cell: Endocrine function

-5. Regulation of Gonadotropic Cells
+Regulation of gonadotropic cells

 Gonadotroph release of gonadotropins is highly regulated and fluctuates with physiological conditions.
 For example, in the presence of gonadotropins, ovaries produce and secrete the hormone estradiol.
 Increased levels of estradiol regulate the surge in LH levels through a negative feedback mechanism during the mid-cycle of the menstrual cycle.
 This indicates that LH released from gonadotrophs stimulates the production of estradiol; however, when there is a drastic increase in estradiol production, estradiol will regulate LH production by preventing gonadotrophs from releasing more LH until estradiol is needed again.
 In males, LH stimulates the production of testosterone by Leydig cells in testis and FSH controls spermatogenesis.
 Testosterone will also provide negative feedback to gonadotrophs and regulate its own production by acting on the hypothalamus and anterior pituitary.
 The negative feedback provided by these sex steroids (estradiol and testosterone) lead to the inhibition of hypothalamic secretion of GnRH, which consequently will inhibit the release of LH from gonadotropic cells.
 FSH is selectively inhibited by paracrine factors, such as inhibin.
 Inhibin A is secreted from ovarian granulosa cells in females, and inhibin B is secreted by testicular Sertoli cells in males.
 Similar to the negative feedback of the sex steroids, the inhibin will provide feedback to the pituitary gonadotrophs to reduce secretion of FSH by inhibiting GnRH from activating the release of gonadotropins.
 The integration of different regulatory signals by gonadotropes results in the coordinated control of production and secretion of gonadotropins to respond and control sexual maturation and reproductive functions.